antimof/UxPlay/README.txt

 hardware MAC number of the computer's network card.
 (Different server\_name, MAC addresses, and network ports are needed for each running uxplay if you attempt to run two instances of uxplay on the same computer.)
-On macOS, random MAC addresses are always used.
+If UxPlay fails to fing the true MAC address of the network card (as happens on macOS) a random MAC addresses will be used even if option **-m** was not specifed.

 Also: image transforms that had been added to RPiPlay have been ported to UxPlay: